 The idea of investing in rental real estate is drawing more interest than ever.
 A successful rental home investor might have dozens of homes in her portfolio.
-These are sharp investors or they wouldn't be raking in cash flow from that many homes.
+These are sharp investors, or they wouldn't be raking in cash flow from that many homes.

-Various factors lead to financial success and it's necessary to consider all of them.
+Various factors lead to financial success, and it's necessary to consider all of them.
 Buying right can result in double-digit returns and a solid flow of cash for years.

 Net Operating Income

 Any investment analysis begins with understanding net operating income (NOI).
-This is the total income your property generates less expenses—what it costs you to maintain the property.
+It is the total income your property generates less expenses—what it costs you to maintain the property.
 Simply subtract total expenses from total income to arrive at your NOI, but there's one catch: Your total expenses do not include loan costs.

 Determine your monthly NOI by dividing the resulting number by 12.